 Celebrate the end of exams

-ValeFest returns for its 15th anniversary on Saturday 8 June!
-Run entirely by student volunteers, ValeFest is Europe's largest student-run charity festival and has raised over £200,000 since it began, supporting causes such as malaria prevention, cancer research, and mental health.
+ValeFest is run entirely by student volunteers, ValeFest is Europe's largest student-run charity festival and has raised over £200,000 since it began, supporting causes such as malaria prevention, cancer research, and mental health.
 With the Main Stage, Dance Tent, comedy and performances, and much more, it is the perfect way to relax with friends after exams.
 Find out more and book your tickets now.

 For one night only, the Guild of Students will transform campus into the ultimate venue for you to celebrate the end of the year in style, with a formal dinner, fun fair rides, live music stages, bars and more!
 Find out more about Grad Ball and how to get your ticket.